mondo-mob/gae-js/README.md

 ```

 ## Usage
-Here's an example Express app configuration that uses the core library as well as both firestore and firebase auth.
+Here's an example Express app configuration that uses the core library as well as both Firestore and Firebase Auth.

 ```
 // Create a request aware logger